Frequently Asked Questions

 Yes, because students outgoing on a formal exchange program are registered and enrolled at the University of Alberta for the duration of their term(s) abroad, they remain eligible for all regular UofA scholarships, awards and bursaries as well as Canada and Alberta student loans to support their exchange term(s).
 Application to these should be done in prior to departure on exchange and would work in the same way as it normally does for an applicant staying at the UofA.

 Please note, however, that your participation on exchange could make you ineligible to apply for certain UofA awards upon return from your exchange.
 This is particularly true if the award requires full-time status (30 credits/year) or certain GPA metrics for eligibility.
 Courses taken on exchange cannot be used to calculate a GPA for awards purposes because it would operate unevenly.
-Every institution and every system is different and there is no fair way to translate them into the UofA.
-There is no straightforward way to come up with a system of grade equivalencies that would put students going on exchange on an even competitive field with students who have stayed home.
+Every institution and every system is different and there is no fair or straightforward way to translate grade equivalencies that would put students going on exchange on an even competitive field with students who have stayed home.
 Therefore, the exchange term grades are excluded from award considerations and only UofA-taught courses are factored into a student's GPA.

 For this same reason, academic designations might be affected upon return from an international program as credits/grades achieved on exchange cannot be taken into consideration for UofA academic standing, scholarship opportunities or graduation distinction.